The Best Ways to Save for Your Child's College Education

 Reading time: 2 Minutes

-Did you know that the average annual cost of private college tuition and fees is around $40,000?
+Did you know that the average annual cost of private college tuition and fees is almost $54,000?
 The cost of higher education can often seem daunting, with students ending up with large student loans, starting their careers in debt.
-(The average debt of graduates who take out loans is more than $28,000, according to US News & World Report.)
+(The average debt of graduates who take out loans is nearly $30,000, according to US News & World Report.)
 But, with proper planning, you can help your child get off to a better start.
 And now is always the best time to start.

 Choose the best way to save for your child's education.